Gissio/radpro/docs/comm.md

 The communications protocol is ASCII-based and follows a request-response model.

-In the following description, `\r\n` represents the newline character.
+In the following description, `\r\n` represents the ASCII return and the newline character sequence.

 ## Requests